 In a crowded field of branding and web consultants that have materialized to capitalize on an expanding industry, Larry Bloom stands apart.
 With 17 years of web development and over 20 years of design and branding under his belt, Bloom eclipses many of today’s “experts” by offering a modern eye for strategy and a “pre-web” sensibility about business and marketing.

-Bloom educates clients on effective messaging and the difference between a web site and a web presence, and he promises a solid ROI for every client dollar spent with his company, ATI Graphics, Inc. Bloom’s On-Demand Advisor Program offers even more value to clients.
+Bloom educates clients on effective messaging and the difference between a web site and a web presence, and he promises a solid ROI for every client dollar spent with his company, ATI Creative Consulting (formerly ATI Graphics, Inc.) Bloom’s On-Demand Advisor Program offers even more value to clients.

 At a young age, Bloom knew he would be an entrepreneur.
 Many of the adults in his life — neighbors, relatives, family friends, both of his parents — were business owners.
 When visualizing himself in the future, this is what he saw.
 Beginning in Jr. High School, Larry had an eye for business opportunities and those early experiences still influence his current endeavors.